yasminarafath/SQL-LIBRARY_MANAGEMENT_SYSTEM-PROJECT/README.md

 Build a project based on Library Management System.
-It keeps track of all information about books in the library, their cost, status and total number of books available in the library. created database named library created tables with names
+It keeps track of all information about books in the library, their cost, status and total number of books available in the library. created database named library created tables with names:
 Branch, with attributes Branch_no - Set as PRIMARY KEY Manager_Id Branch_address Contact_no
 Employee, with attributes Emp_Id – Set as PRIMARY KEY Emp_name Position Salary Branch_no - Set as FOREIGN KEY and it refered Branch_no in Branch table
 Books, with attribures ISBN - Set as PRIMARY KEY Book_title Category Rental_Price Status [Given yes if book available and no if book not available] Author Publisher